 While your robot is driving around and navigating, this skill will log the trajectory.
-By manually driving your robot to various locations (waypoints), you define the waypoint and path points.
+You define the waypoint and path points by manually driving your robot to various locations (waypoints).
 Once multiple path points are defined for a waypoint, you can instruct your robot to autonomously navigate to that exact waypoint (or back again) at any time.

 The map is currently hardcoded for 20x20 meters.